Serial film: Birth of the form

+There were also the 1910 Deutsche Vitaskop five-episode Arsene Lupin Contra Sherlock Holmes, based upon the Maurice LeBlanc novel, and a possible but unconfirmed Raffles serial in 1911.

+American serials

+Serials in America first came about in 1912, as extensions of magazine and newspaper stories.
+Publishers realized they could build interest (and boost circulation) by sponsoring live-action adventures of the printed characters, serialized like the printed counterparts.
+The first screen adaptation was What Happened to Mary. produced by the Edison studio and coinciding with the adventure stories published in The Ladies' World.
+It may be significant that the early American serials were aimed at the feminine audience who wanted thrills, not the masculine audience who preferred more extreme, blood-and-thunder action.
+By the 1930s and the advent of sound films, both markets ultimately devolved to the juvenile audience, although serials continued to command a certain adult following.

-Notable American serials of the silent era include The Perils of Pauline and The Exploits of Elaine made by Pathé Frères and starring Pearl White.
-Another popular serial was the 119-episode The Hazards of Helen made by Kalem Studios and starring Helen Holmes for the first forty-eight episodes then Helen Gibson for the remainder.
-Ruth Roland, Marin Sais, and Ann Little were also early leading serial queens.
+The most famous American serials of the silent era include The Perils of Pauline and The Exploits of Elaine made by Pathé Frères and starring Pearl White.
+Another popular serial was the 119-episode The Hazards of Helen made by Kalem Studios and starring Helen Holmes for the first 48 episodes, then Helen Gibson for the remainder.
+Ruth Roland, Marin Sais, Grace Cunard, and Ann Little were also early leading serial queens.
 Other major studios of the silent era, such as Vitagraph and Essanay Studios, produced serials, as did Warner Bros., Fox, and Universal.
 Several independent companies (for example, Mascot Pictures) made Western serials.
 Four silent Tarzan serials were also made.

-Serials were a popular form of movie entertainment dating back to Edison's What Happened to Mary of 1912.
-There appear to be older serials, however, such as the 1910 Deutsche Vitaskop 5 episode Arsene Lupin Contra Sherlock Holmes, based upon the Maurice LeBlanc novel, and a possible but unconfirmed Raffles serial in 1911.